pret/poketcg/STYLE_GUIDE.md

 # Macros

 Macros are particularly useful for making data structures more readable.
 If some block of data is just a bunch ``db`` and/or ``dw`` entries it may not benefit much for a macro, but as soon as there are ways to simplify it, a macro should be welcome.
-In general, don't hesitate to make a complex macro if it gratly simplfies the way the data that uses it is laid out.
+In general, don't hesitate to make a complex macro if it greatly simplifies the way the data that uses it is laid out.
 Macros are defined in the macros/ directory, in different files depending on what type of macro it is.
 When creating a macro, capitalize the ``MACRO`` and ``ENDM`` words, and leave everything else lowercase.
 Macro names are ``snake_case``, though if it's just two words, no underscore is also fine.

 When disassembling code and declaring data make sure to have a quick look at the existing macros defined in primarily macros/code/, macros/data/, and macros/text/ for an idea of where to use them.
 The tcgdisasm script already takes care of using the ``farcall`` and ``bank1call`` macros, but not others.

 If a macro is very specific to a feature and you are almost 100% sure that it won't be ever used anywhere else, it's a good idea to put it along with the data structure that uses it (right above it) instead of in the macros/ directory.
 This makes the macro more immediate to look up.
 As a more general suggestion, I would advice against creating a macro for a data structure that has not been fully understood.
-The macro tends to hide its internal structure, which makes it harder to eventaully refractor and also to follow the code that travels through said data structure.
+The macro tends to hide its internal structure, which makes it harder to eventually refractor and also to follow the code that travels through said data structure.

 # Refactoring